 Selected recent publications

 - Networks of control: small RNA control of antibiotic resistance.
 Mediati DG, Wu S, Wu W, Tree JJ.
 2020.
-Trends in Genetics.
-Accepted.
+Trends in Genetics. in press.

 - 2015-current Senior Lecturer, School of Biotech & Biomolecular Sciences, UNSW